 Individual Psychology Therapy Cost

 Most health and wellness plans offered by your employer may cover the services offered by a Registered Psychologist.
+However, many health plans may not cover the services offered by a Certified Counsellor.
 Contact your insurance company for more details.

 We are here to support you and your family during these challenging times by offering secure online therapy and counselling options in Edmonton.
 Our telehealth feature uses secure infrastructure where all data is encrypted and fully compliant with the College of Alberta Psychologists’ Practice Guidelines.